ibm-cloud-docs/assistant/tutorial-slots-complex.md

 ## Next steps
 {: #deploy}

-Deploy your conversational skill by first connecting it to an assistant, and then deploying the assistant.
+Deploy your dialog skill by first connecting it to an assistant, and then deploying the assistant.
 There are several ways you can do this.
 See [Adding integrations](add-integrations.html) for more details.